thomasgtaylor/how.wtf/content/post/2023-02-07-you-must-specify-a-region-error-aws.md

 categories:
 - cloud
 date: 2023-02-07 00:00:00-04:00
 description: You must specify a region.
-You can also configuration your region byrunning "aws configure"
+You can also configuration your region by running "aws configure"
 tags:
 - aws
 - dynamodb